We’ve compiled some frequently asked questions to help you navigate the process of signing up and completing orientation.

 Once logged in, you will find your application under “My Admission Applications” section.
 From there, click on the orange “Review Details & Checklist” at the bottom of the tile.
 Under the “Your Rowdy Ready Status” section, you will see a “Sign Up for Orientation” checklist item with a link.

 UT San Antonio charges a $175 New Student Programs Fee.
 This fee is not refundable and cannot be waived.
 You must pay it when you sign up for Orientation, usually by credit card.
+The New Student Programs Fee is required for all students (even if you do not attend orientation in person).

 After you pay, a confirmation page will show that your reservation is set and your payment is complete.
 The fee helps pay for staff, programs, and technology to make Orientation a good experience for new students.